 Or you might try blogiotherapy (okay, yes, I made that up) – using my blog here as a free self-help guide – clicking through the posts and printing and completing the downloads – learning the theory and applying the principles and strategies to yourself and your particular situational anxiety.

-Or – you can attend private one to one low intensity CBT sessions with me – click HERE for details of the Camden Street Dublin (Ireland) practice, or email email@example.com and/or call 086 8113031 for more information.
+Or – you can attend private one to one low intensity CBT sessions with me – click HERE for my Irish website with details of the 30 Wicklow Street Dublin practice, or email email@example.com and/or call 086 8113031 for more information.

 Or – you can contact your GP for advice and referrals to recommended therapists.